-By Soulskill from Slashdot's take-a-chill-pill department
+By timothy from Slashdot's picking-your-locks-for-your-own-protection department

-By samzenpus from Slashdot's brand-new department
+By Roblimo from Slashdot's if-it's-our-government-why-doesn't-it-do-what-we-want-it-to-do? department

 is a SuperPac that is working to eliminate the inherent corruption of having a government run almost entirely by people who manage to raise -- or have their "non-connected" SuperPACs

 raise -- most of the money they need to run their campaigns.
 The Mayday PAC isn't about right or left wing or partisan politics at all.
 It's about finding and supporting candidates who are in favor of something like last year's Government by the People Act

 .
 As we noted in our Mayday Pac interview with Larry Lessig last

 June, a whole panoply of tech luminaries, up to and including Steve Wozniak

 , are in favor of Mayday PAC.

 This interview is being posted, appropriately, just before the 4th of July, but it's also just one day before the Mayday PAC Day of Action to Reform Congress

 .
 They're big on calling members of Congress rather than emailing, because our representatives get email by the (digital) bushel, while they get comparatively few issue-oriented phone calls from citizens.
 So Mayday PAC makes it easy for you to call your Congressional representatives and even, if you're too shy to talk to a legislative aide in person, to record a message Mayday PAC will leave for them after hours.